 Any changes to master plans can be quickly communicated to portfolio and site managers, ensuring portfolios and projects can pivot quickly, taking into account new thinking and priorities.
 Give your people the knowledge and framework to contribute to the organisation's strategy.

 - See individual projects in the context of the master plan

-The platform also allows project managers to load up the network or site master plan to determine what needs to change to align with the bigger picture.
+A central source of truth allows project managers to load up the network or site master plan to determine what needs to change to align with the bigger picture.
 When you empower your team to contribute at a local level to the progress of the master plan, they will manage their project with the overarching plan in mind.

 - Make future thinking transparent

-This important future usage data can be made available without revealing confidential elements of master plans.
-The CAPEXinsights platform has access privilege controls that ensure users will only see the pieces of the master plan puzzle they are authorised to view.
+Important future usage data can be made available without revealing confidential elements of master plans.
+Being able to create privilege controls that ensure users will only see and access the pieces of the master plan puzzle they are authorised to view is vital.

-Rather than allowing master plans to gather dust, they should be turned into an updatable presence overlaid across every capital project.
-This will allow them to continue to exert influence over their years of scope, helping capital project portfolios to deliver the long-term vision leaders and shareholders expect.
+Rather than allowing your master plan to gather dust, it should be turned into an updatable presence overlaid across every capital project.
+This will allow it to continue to exert influence over its years of scope, helping capital project portfolios to deliver the long-term vision leaders and shareholders expect.